coralproject/talk/INSTALL.md

 ## Installation From Docker

-We currently support packaging the Talk application via Docker, which automates the dependancy install and asset build process.
+We currently support packaging the Talk application via Docker, which automates the dependency install and asset build process.

 Available as [coralproject/talk](https://hub.docker.com/r/coralproject/talk/) on Docker Hub.

 Images are tagged using the following notation:

 - `x` (where `x` is the major version number): any minor or patch updates will be included in this.
-If you're ok getting new features occationally and all the bug fixes, this is the tag for you.
+If you're ok getting new features occasionally and all the bug fixes, this is the tag for you.
 - `x.y` (where `y` is the minor version number): any patch updates will be included with this tag.
 If you like getting fixes and having features change only when you want, this is the tag for you. **(recommended)**